ozten/sasl-browserid/README.md

 2. Make sure the client and server applications recognize and [block unknown email addresses](docs/security_block_unknown_email.md)!

+## Quick Start ##

+    vagrant up
+    vagrant ssh

+If you have vagrant install, this will give you a fully working setup to play around with or hack on.

+Otherwise...

 ## Requirements ##
 This plugin is under development on i686 Ubuntu 10.04 with: